medcomdk/dk-medcom-core/input/pagecontent/index.md

 On [MedCom Terminology IG](http://medcomfhir.dk/ig/terminology/) all referenced CodeSystem and ValueSets developed by MedCom can be found.

 #### Dependencies

-This IG has a dependency to [DK-core](https://hl7.dk/fhir/core/) v.
-2.0.0, defined by [HL7 Denmark](https://hl7.dk/).
-This is currently reflected in the MedComCorePatient, MedComCoreOrganization and MedComCorePractitioner which inherit from DkCorePatient, DkCoreOrganization and DkCorePractitioner, respectively.
+This IG has a dependency to [DK-core](https://hl7.dk/fhir/core/), defined by [HL7 Denmark](https://hl7.dk/).
+This is currently reflected in the profiles that inherit from DkCore profiles.

 ### Documentation
 [More information about MedCom Core](https://medcomdk.github.io/dk-medcom-core/) can be found here.
-As mentioned, MedCom Core does not alone constitute a standard, why the extra documentation is limited.
+As mentioned, MedCom Core does not alone constitute a standard, why the documentation is limited.

 ### Governance
 FHIR profiles are managed under MedCom: [Source code](https://github.com/medcomdk/dk-medcom-core).

-A description of [governance concerning change management and versioning](https://medcomdk.github.io/MedComLandingPage/#4-change-managment-and-versioning) of MedComs FHIR artefacts, can be found on the link.
+A description of [governance concerning change management and versioning](https://medcomdk.github.io/MedComLandingPage) of MedComs FHIR artefacts, can be found on the link.

 #### Quality Assurance Report